-The {\em quantum supergroup} $\U$, as a Drinfeld-Jimbo quantization of $\mathfrak g$, has been defined in \cite{Ya94} associated to the standard Dynkin diagram of $\mathfrak g$; also cf. \cite{KT91,Mi06}.
+From now on we fix $\mathfrak g=\gl(\mathfrak m|\mathfrak n)$ to be a Lie superalgebra of type A; a well-known fact is that the Dynkin diagrams of $\mathfrak g$ are not unique (cf. \cite{CW12}).
+Sergeev \cite{S85} has extended the Schur duality in the setting of $\gl(\mathfrak m|\mathfrak n).$ The {\em quantum supergroup} $\U$, as a Drinfeld-Jimbo quantization of $\mathfrak g$, has been defined in \cite{Ya94} associated to any Dynkin diagram of $\mathfrak g$.
 Moreover, it was shown in \cite{Mi06} that the type A quantum supergroup associated to the standard Dynkin diagram and the Hecke algebra of type A satisfy a double centralizer property.

-Lusztig's braid group action \cite{Lus93} is one of the fundamental constructions for usual quantum groups.
-The braid group operators can be viewed as quantization of the reflections on the weight data.
-For Lie superalgebras, the fundamental systems of the root system associated to $\mathfrak g$ are not conjugated under the Weyl group actions because of the existence of odd roots; cf. \cite{CW12}.
-The reflections associated to the odd (resp. even) roots are called odd (resp. even) reflections.
+Lusztig's braid group action \cite{Lus93} is a fundamental construction for usual quantum groups, where the braid group operators quantize the reflections on the weight data.
+However, for Lie superalgebras, the fundamental systems of the root system associated with $\mathfrak g$ are not conjugated under the Weyl group actions due to the existence of odd roots (cf. \cite{CW12}).
+The reflections associated with the odd (resp. even) roots are known as odd (resp. even) reflections.

-Note that different presentations of $\U$ correspond to different choices of simple roots, despite the common labeling of generators.
-In \cite{C16}, the author has developed such a super analogue of Lusztig's braid group operators in the setting of $\gl(\mathfrak m|1)$.
-While the braid group operators associated to the even simple roots remain to be algebra isomorphisms of $\U$, the ones associated to the odd simple roots must be treated as isomorphisms of $\U$ with two different presentations.
+In the context of Lie superalgebras, Yamane \cite{Ya99} quantized the odd reflections into algebra isomorphisms of $\U$ associated with different presentations, providing a super analogue of Lusztig's braid group operators.
+Additionally, in \cite{C16}, the author reformulated Yamane's results to introduce braid group operators in the setting of $\gl(\mathfrak m|1)$.

+On the other hand, Kolb and Yakimov \cite{KY20} have extended Letzter’s theory of quantum symmetric pairs and constructed the $K$-matrix for Drinfeld doubles of pre-Nichols algebras of diagonal type, which contains quantum supersymmetric pair of quasi-split type AIII as a special case.
+Moreover, Chung \cite{Ch19} has studied quantum symmetric pairs $(\U_{\pi},\Ui_{\pi})$ for quantum covering algebras $\U_{\pi}$ which is introduced in \cite{CHW13} and specializes to the Lusztig quantum group when $\pi=1$ and quantum supergroups of anisotropic type when $\pi=-1$; see also \cite{Ch21}.